markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 recommended setup for development and testing is using LoRa radio modules with an open source firmware (see the section :ref:`Reference System Setup<understanding-referencesystem>`), connected to a small computer like a Raspberry Pi.
-As an example, the default reference setup provides a channel capacity of 5.4 Kbps, and a usable direct node-to-node range of around 15 kilometers (indefinitely extendable by using multiple hops).
+As an example, the default reference setup provides a channel capacity of 5.4 Kbps, and a usable direct node-to-node range of around 15 kilometers (extendable by using multiple hops).

 .. _understanding-goals: